-Before the Board approves the company's financial statements for the half year or full year, the CEO and the CFO are required to provide a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+Before the Board approves the company's financial statements for the half-year or full year, the CEO and the CFO are required to provide a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.

-These declarations have been provided by the CEO and CFO to the Board in respect of the 2023 half year financial statements and the 2023 full year financial statements which are included in the Annual Report 2023.
+The CEO and CFO have provided these declarations to the Board regarding the 2024 half-year financial statements and the 2024 full-year financial statements, which are included in the 2024 Annual Report.